ACatThatPrograms/mooncat-explorer/README.md

 # Welcome to the Wrapped Moon Cat Explorer!
 This was built super fast on a Saturday so feel free to submit issues.

-# React nonsense yada yada below. . .
+# React nonsense yada yada below if anyone needs it. . .

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).